oraccc/IS415-File-Vault/README.md

 npm install --save-dev electron@^8.5.5
 ```

-#### If you have encountered some installation problems caused by network connections, try following steps to complete the installation progress:)
+> If you have encountered some installation problems caused by network connections, try following steps to complete the installation progress :)

 ```bash
 cd node_modules/electron